Fragtality/PilotsDeck/README.md

 * **Action Type**: Defines the Type of Action.
 There's nothing more to add, if you're familiar with FSUIPC and binding everything you can to your Joystick(s) it is exactly that what you would guess :wink:
 * **Action Address**: This, in essence, is your Mapping.
 Here you specify which Offset/Lvar(s) to write to or which Macro(s)/Script to run or which Control(s) to send.
 The Syntax is refrenced [above](README.md#address-fields).
 For Types with multiple "Targets" (Macro, Control, Lvar), multiple Requests will be send to the Sim in fast Sequence.
 * **On / Off State**: For Lvar and Offset you have to specify which Value stands for "On" and which for "Off".
 The Value to be written to the Lvar or Offset.
 The Button will toggle between these Values when pushed ("keyUp") and sends it to the Sim.
 It will always start in the "Off" State (sends "On" on next Push) and will reset to "Off" when you change the Settings.<br/>Remember that this Button doesn't read the current State, it has it's own State tracking.
 If you switch something "Off" by other means while this Button is "On", this Button will still write the "Off" Value on next push. <br/>If it is a Toggle-style Switch which you want to control (there is no On/Off State), write the same Value to both Fields (swap Frequencies e.g.).
+* **Long Press**: When enabled, the Button can execute a completely different Command when pressed for longer than 600ms (with the default [Plugin Settings](README.md#plugin-settings).
+This second Command Settings' work exactly like described before.
+Note that the internal Mechanic is based on "keyUp": regardless of how long you press the Button, it will only execute when released!
 <br/><br/>
 ### Dynamic Button
 ![ActionSwitchDisplay](img/DynamicButtonKorry.png)![ActionSwitchDisplay](img/DynamicButtonGear.png)![ActionSwitchDisplay](img/DynamicButtonLight.png)<br/>